internet-computer-protocol/evm-rpc-canister/README.md

 ## Canisters

-* Integration (only use for testing on the mainnet): [a6d44-nyaaa-aaaap-abp7q-cai](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.ic0.app/?id=a6d44-nyaaa-aaaap-abp7q-cai)
+* Staging (only use for testing on the mainnet): [a6d44-nyaaa-aaaap-abp7q-cai](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.ic0.app/?id=a6d44-nyaaa-aaaap-abp7q-cai)

 ## Quick Start